sunnytano/Bubbletea-Ecommerce-Frontend/README.md

 * User can view an in depth description of the bubble tea
 * User can add beverage to cart
 * User can view cart and delete bubble tea
+* User can search, filter and sort bubble teas
 * User can sign in and log out

 ## Created with: